Home Inspection Cost in Washington

 Pricing for most licensed (certified) home inspectors in Washington state works on a sliding scale.

-Home Inspection Cost Chart
+Our Home Inspection Cost Chart

 Our Washington Inspections LLC pricing scale is below.
 You’ll find it is comparable to other home inspectors near us.
 The difference is, with us, you get two home inspectors for the price of one.

 Different Types of Home Inspections May Differ In Cost